joheenc/joheenc.github.io/index.md

 ## About Me

 I'm a second-year Ph.D. student at MIT working in observational high-energy astrophysics.
+My advisor is [Erin Kara](https://www.erinkara.space/), and I also work closely with [Kevin Burdge](https://physics.mit.edu/research/pappalardo-fellowships-in-physics/kevin-burdge/) and [Riccardo Arcodia](https://rarcodia.github.io/).
 I grew up in New Jersey, and studied astrophysics and computer science as an undergrad at Columbia.

 ## Research Interests